nosferatu255/Elektronika-tabela/README.md

 For each time you have to enter a diffrent starting value (12V,17V and 24V) And then give the program the same measured values.

+Full-version

+The full version doesn't have that problem it will show all the values for all three starting values.

 License

 Copyright (c) 2021 Nikola Ranković